pehringer/arr/README.md

 # ***arr*** - ***ARR***ay
 Tired of writing the same old allocation and reallocation code whenever you want to resize arrays in C?
 Sick of having separate variables to keep track of your array's length?
+Or initalizing its elements to zero?
 This library offers arrays with a few extra features bolted on.
 - Easy to Use (library only has four functions)
   + [```void* arr_Create(size_t length, size_t size)```](#void-arr_createsize_t-length-size_t-size)
   + [```void arr_Destory(void *array)```](#void-arr_destroyvoid-array)